Online and Mobile Security Tips for HKJC Customers

 - Long passwords are best, with at least eight characters using numbers, upper- and lower-case letters

 - Use a passphrase and random words that are easy to remember but hard to guess, e.g. 1L1k351cE3cr3aM

 - Hackers can easily "impersonate" a legitimate public Wi-Fi service to trick you into connecting

-- Malware distribution could occur through a “man-in-the-middle” attack designed to steal your information
+- Malware distribution could occur through a “man-in-the-middle” attack designed to steal your personal information

 - A cellular data connection is recommended